CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 python update_header.py --help
 ```
 As you can see from the output, the script takes a config file as input.
 The structure
 of this config file is explained below.
-There is also one optional flag `--stableLSP`
+There are also two optional flags:
+`--pdg` which specifies the PDG ID of the mother particle (used to find the mass value in the undecayed lhe filename),
-which should be used if the input LHE files do not contain a line like
+and `--stableLSP` which should be used if the input LHE files do not contain a line like
 ```
 DECAY  1000022  0.0
 ```